Chronic Pain as a Conditioned Behaviour

 It's All in Your Head, by Suzanne O’Sullivan, 3

-We can extrapolate from “I always blush in this situation” to “I always hurt in this situation.”
+We can try to extrapolate from “I always blush in this situation” to “I always hurt in this situation.”
 The undeniable existence of the former suggests that it pain could also sometimes be a conditioned response.

 “Remember.”